 Arambol beach is totally different from the other popular and rustic beaches of Goa like Calangute.
 Life at Arambol Beach is rainbow-like!
-Surrounded by lush green plantation, sparkling blue water, golden sand, and beach huts, this beach has a serene ambience that will let you relax and breathe in purity.
+Surrounded by lush green plantations, sparkling blue water, golden sand, and beach huts, this beach has a serene ambiance that will let you relax and breathe in purity.
 Apart from that, you will also come across a great Bohemian culture which the millennials will instantly fall in love with!

-Arambol has been a fisherman village for a long time now and the name of the village eventually led to the name of the beach.
+For the unversed, it has been a fisherman village for a long time now and the name of the village eventually led to the name of the beach.
 Arambol became popular in the 1960s when hippies arrived here and introduced Goa to the Hippy culture.
 Harmal is the local name of Arambol which is also the northernmost beach of Goa.

 Tourists who arrive at the beach often indulge in resting on the beach and enjoying sunbathing.
 Apart from that, people also enjoy going on a walk by the shore which is simply soul-rejuvenating.
-All in all, this is the perfect getaway for all ages, whether its kids, young adults, or senior citizens.
+All in all, this is the perfect getaway for all ages, whether it's kids, young adults, or senior citizens.
 Also, a lot of music programs, water sports, and adventure activities are there that make this beach interesting and worth visiting.

 While you are heading towards the hilltop for The Banyan Tree Baba, you will find a sweet water lake on your way which offers fun activities.
 You can bathe here or indulge yourself in various water sports.
 The lake is located very close to the sea and this is a major point of amazement for many because the sea has saltwater while the lake has sweet, even after being in close proximity to the sea.
 Locals claim that it’s a freshwater lake that has healing properties as well.

-The Beach Side Market.
 When you are at Arambol Beach of North Goa, you can’t skip the beach-side market that is full of great cuisines, clothes, accessories, handmade decor items, souvenirs, and a lot more.
 If you are exploring the beach-side market, you will also get introduced to exotic Goan cuisines like prawn curry, crabs, tiger prawns, lobsters, etc.

 Goa is a place that will turn all your water sports and travel adventure dreams into a reality.
 The place is perfect to indulge in boat surfing, parasailing, skiing, surfing, and swimming.
 If you are new to all of it, then Arambol is suitable for you as it does not have very high waves.

-Calangute Market Square.
 The Calangute Market Square is just a few miles away from Arambol Beach.
 You can find a wide range of stalls selling a range of souvenirs, clothes, accessories, leather items, traditional handicrafts, metal crafts, carpets, seashells, trinkets, etc.

-Sightseeing.
 Sidelined with an array of Palm trees, Arambol Beach holds a scenic beauty to allure you.
 Once you are here, you can’t stop yourself from taking beautiful pictures.

 The nightlife of Goa is undoubtedly amazing and it's much more interesting and engaging at Arambol Beach.
 Sundown Music show is a totally divine experience that will make you feel like you are in some other world.
 Popular musicians and bands perform here at the beach.